We actively support and encourage industry disclosure of security vulnerabilities.

 We encourage all our clients to subscribe to regular security patching of their operating systems and applications.
-Sometime however this may not be enough to fully eliminate issues.
+Sometimes, however, this may not be enough to fully eliminate issues.

 We are happy to work with anyone that identifies an issue on a website that we manage or have built.
 We work with our clients to try and resolve any issues raised before they become problems.
 If you think you have identified an issue then please raise it with us using one of the methods below.

-Ensuring that vulnerabilities can be identified and eliminated effectively and efficiently for all parties
+Ensuring vulnerabilities can be identified and eliminated effectively and efficiently for all parties

-Minimising the risk to customers from vulnerabilities that could allow damage to their systems
+Minimising the risk from vulnerabilities that could allow damage to customer’s systems

 Providing customers with sufficient information for them to evaluate the level of security in vendors' products

 Providing the security community with the information necessary to develop tools and methods for identifying, managing, and reducing the risks of vulnerabilities in information technology

 Minimising the amount of time and resources required to manage vulnerability information

 Facilitating long-term research and development of techniques, products, and processes for avoiding or mitigating vulnerabilities

 Minimising the amount of antagonism that often exists between parties as a result of different assumptions and expectations, due to the lack of consistent and explicit disclosure practices